logicguy1/The-Cookbook/Lasagna/README.md

 You have now made a well tasting lagsaner for around 4-6 people or for you for a few days

 ## Descussion
-With a lasanga you can be quite creative, replacing or adding components such as graited carrot etc
+With a lasagna you can be quite creative, replacing or adding components such as graited carrot etc